marinkres/pluggy/src/content/post/utibat/index.md

 ---

 ## Exploring Terminal App Development
-As a system engineer, we are always looking for ways to streamline the workflow and make system monitoring more efficient.
-Recently, I decided to dive into the world of terminal applications.
-This journey led me to create UtiBat, a simple CLI tool to monitor laptop battery status.
+As a system engineer, streamlining workflows and optimizing system monitoring are key goals.
+Recently, I ventured into terminal applications and created UtiBat, a CLI tool for monitoring laptop battery status.

 ### Why Terminal Apps?
-Terminal applications are powerful tools that can simplify many tasks for system engineers and power users.
-They offer a lightweight, efficient way to interact with the system without the overhead of a graphical user interface.
-Plus, building terminal apps can be a great way to improve your command-line skills and learn more about system internals.
+Terminal applications offer a lightweight and efficient way to interact with your system.
+They bypass the overhead of graphical user interfaces, providing a streamlined approach that's perfect for system engineers and power users.
+Additionally, building terminal apps can enhance your command-line skills and deepen your understanding of system internals.

 **The Idea Behind UtiBat**:
 I wanted a quick and easy way to see my battery percentage without leaving the command line.